jan-bogaerts/mark/src/generated/mdc_component_expansion.md

 # MarkdownCode > components > main window
 [{"component_name": "Body", "value": "- a body: this component occupies all of the remaining space in the window", "source": "# MarkdownCode > components > body"}, {"component_name": "Toolbar", "value": "- a toolbar: located at the top of the window.", "source": "# MarkdownCode > components > toolbar"}]
-# MarkdownCode > components > toolbar
-[{"component_name": "Home", "value": "- Home tab on the toolbar", "source": "# MarkdownCode > components > toolbar > home"}, {"component_name": "FormatTab", "value": "- Format tab is available on the toolbar.", "source": "# MarkdownCode > components > toolbar > format"}, {"component_name": "PreferencesTab", "value": "The source text declares that 'PreferencesTab' is one of the available tabs on the toolbar of the application.", "source": "# MarkdownCode > components > toolbar > preferences"}, {"component_name": "Tab", "value": "- At the top of the toolbar are a number of tabs\n- The following tabs are available: home, format, preferences", "source": "# MarkdownCode > components > body > results view"}]
-# MarkdownCode > components > toolbar > home
-[{"component_name": "Toolbar", "value": "- The home tab is the main tab of the toolbar\n- The home tab is first shown when the application starts\n- The home tab contains the following sections: file, edit, undo, build", "source": "# MarkdownCode > components > toolbar"}]
-# MarkdownCode > components > toolbar > format
-[{"component_name": "StyleSection", "value": "The source text does not provide any specific information related to 'StyleSection'.", "source": "# MarkdownCode > components > toolbar > format > style section"}, {"component_name": "Toolbar", "value": "- Format-tab component\n- Style section\n- Paragraph section\n- Font section", "source": "# MarkdownCode > components > toolbar"}]
 # MarkdownCode > components > toolbar > home > file section
 []
 # MarkdownCode > components > toolbar > home > edit section